dotnet/android/Documentation/guides/BuildProcess.md

     or not LLVM will be used when Ahead-of-Time compiling assemblies into native code.

+    Enabling this propery requires Android NDK to be installed.

     Support for this property was added in Xamarin.Android 5.1.

     This property is `False` by default.